- Baby Banana Teething Toothbrush

 There is no absolute right way in the early stage of tooth brushing for babies.

-For toddlers, you can have them sit or they can stand with a very slight tilt of their head backwards.
+For toddlers, you can have them sit or they can stand with a very slight tilt of their head backward.

 You want to make contact with all the tooth surfaces, and the gums along with the cheek and tongue.